MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/0_AI-questions.md

    - [ ] Yes `This is incorrect because this scenario aligns with the inclusiveness principle, not transparency.`
    - [x] No `This is correct because making AI accessible to users with disabilities is related to inclusiveness, not transparency.`

-## Q: Microsoft Guiding Principles for Responsible AI
+## Q5: Microsoft Guiding Principles for Responsible AI

 > When you design an AI system to recommend job candidates, the criteria used to make the recommendations should be clear and understandable.
 This is an example of which Microsoft guiding principle for responsible AI?